Who Owns the Property? Search Here

 One of the most frequent requests is to purchase a vacant lot abutting one’s own property.
 If the property in question is owned by the Board of Public Works, has an assessed value of less than $6,000 and the abutting property owner is current on all property taxes s/he owns, this can be a relatively easy process—though we do need to follow certain procedures as follows

 - Complete attached application and mail to:

-- Application sent by Clerk of the Board to various City departments for review and recommendation.
+- Application is sent to various City departments for review and recommendation.

 - The City will perform the following functions:

 - Determines which process must be followed for the property of interest.

 - Determines if an appraisal is required (only if assessed over $6,000.)